Deploy to Neocities 🐈

 I'm assuming you know how to navigate and create folders in your computer.
 I'm using Windows as my operating system, and working on a desktop computer.
 This tutorial may not work on mobile.

 1. You need to be editing your site on your computer, and not in the Neocities editor.
 Make sure your site's files are in one folder.
+You must enable hidden folders and files.

 2. Sign up for a Github account.
 If you don't want to make a Github account, I can't help you.
 But it's understandable to avoid it since Github is owned by Microsoft.
 Let me know if you find similar solutions outside of Github.